Different Types of Bankruptcy

 Types of Bankruptcy

-Six basic types of bankruptcy cases are provided for under the Bankruptcy Code, each of which is discussed in this publication.
+There are six basic types of bankruptcy under the Bankruptcy Code, each of which is discussed in this publication.
 The cases are traditionally given the names of the chapters that describe them.

 Over the past 25 years, our office has helped over 2,700 Washington clients file for Chapter 7 and Chapter 13 protection in order to get their lives organized and Get a Fresh Start!